-- 1.3.1 The submittal register prepared by the Contractor will list itemsofequipmentandmaterialsforwhichsubmittalsarerequiredbythespecifications.
-Thislistmaynotbeallinclusiveandadditionalsubmittalsmayberequired the by specifications.
-The Contractor is not relieved from supplying submittals required by the contract documents but which have been omitted from the supplying submittal supplying supplicit supplying supplicit supplicit supplicit se submittal register. - 1.3.2 The submittal register will serve as a scheduling document for submittal sand will be used to control submittal actions throughout the contract period. - 1.3.3 The Contractor shall provide the initial submittal register in electronic format.
+- 1.3.1 The submittal register prepared by the Contractor list items of equipment and materials for which submittals are required by the specifications.Thislistmaynotbeallinclusiveandadditionalsubmittalsmayberequired the by specifications.
+The Contractor is relieved from supplying submittals required by the contract documents but which have been omitted from the contract of thee submittal register. - 1.3.2 The submittal register will serve as a scheduling document for submittal sandwill be used to control submittal actions throughout the contract period. - 1.3.3 The Contractor shall provide the initial submittal register in electronic format.
 Thereafter, the Contractor shall track all submittals by maintaining a complete list, including completion of all data columns, including dates on which submittals are received and returned by the Consultant. - 1.3.4 The Contractor shall update the submittal register as submittal actions occur and maintain the submittal register at the project site until final acceptance of all work by Board representative. - 1.3.5 The Contractor shall submit formal monthlyupdatestothesubmittal register in electronic format.
 Each monthly update shall document actualsubmissionandapprovaldates for each submittal.